 Kenosha is the gateway to Wisconsin, located on the shores of Lake Michigan with a virtually unlimited supply of water.
-The Kenosha Water Utility provides water and wastewater service to more than 100,000 persons in the greater Kenosha Metropolitan area, including the City of Kenosha, Village of Pleasant Prairie, Town of Somers and Village of Bristol.
+The Kenosha Water Utility provides water and wastewater service to more than 110,000 persons in the greater Kenosha Metropolitan area, including the City of Kenosha, Village of Pleasant Prairie, Village and Town of Somers and Village of Bristol.
 The Kenosha Water Utility also provides a monthly Household Hazardous Waste Collection Service for the City of Kenosha residents.

 “Providing and Protecting Kenosha's Greatest Natural Resource"

 Since 1895, the Kenosha Water Utility has operated as a public utility.
 In that year, the Kenosha Common Council appointed a Board of Water Commissioners.
 The Board is composed of six alder persons appointed by the Mayor.
 The management and operation of the Kenosha Water Utility is under the direction of the General Manager.
 The General Manager is appointed by the Board of Water Commissioners.